21 Simple Stress Management Techniques List that Works

 Accordingly, incorporating meditation for stress reduction into my morning routine and using an app for guided meditation did the trick for me.

-Therefore, getting up, brushing my teeth, and meditating is what I do every morning before checking any messages or emails.
+Therefore, I get up, brush my teeth, and meditating is what I do every morning before checking any messages or emails.

 Notably, the guided meditation app helped a lot to get started.

-Furthermore, it helped me to figure out that meditation is not about suppressing thoughts.
+Furthermore, it helped me realize that meditation is not about suppressing thoughts.
 The results can be remarkable.

-In conclusion, regular meditation for stress reduction can fundamentally change your relationship to thoughts and feelings to significantly enhance overall mental well-being.
+In conclusion, regular stress-reduction meditation can fundamentally change your relationship with thoughts and feelings to enhance overall mental well-being significantly.

-Stress management techniques using imaging solutions to relaxation and stress relief are a field related to meditation.
+Stress management techniques using imaging solutions for relaxation and stress relief are a field related to meditation.

-Hence, participants of guided imagery exercises are practicing to replace unpleasant mental images related to stress with more convenient thoughts (Talbott 2007).
+Hence, participants of guided imagery exercises practice replacing unpleasant mental images related to stress with more convenient thoughts.

-Because the longer the practice duration of subjects was, the lower the score of their stress markers got (Watanabe and Fukuda 2005).
+Because the longer the practice duration of subjects was, the lower the score of their stress markers got (Watanabe et al. 200519).

 You might have asked yourself if relaxing music as a stress relief is a valid stress management technique and more effective than silence in the first place.
 Fortunately, French researchers aimed to solve this question.